tobbik/lua-t/docs/Test.Suite.rst

    result in tests running in random order.
  - an actual test case within a suite can accept the Suite as a ``self`` argument.
- - other table members, which are not functions will still be available to each test function via the ``self`` parameter.
+ - the table members should all be functions, each of them representing a test case.
+If static extra elements would be needed, they must be setup inside the ``beforeAll()`` function.

 Usage
 =====